 _____________

-One interesting story is of a street artist arrested for putting the Jordanian national anthem to a hip-hop beat.
+An interesting story is of a street artist arrested for putting the Jordanian national anthem to a hip-hop beat.
 He remained in jail for a few days but was released.
 Later, he was jailed for another artistic “indiscretion,” but convinced his jailers to let him go, if he painted a mural inside their police station.
 They liked the mural and set him free.
 Since then, several Amman police stations have had murals painted.

 A wall in Jabal Amman contains a 600-year-old poem by Iraqi poet, Al-Mutanabbi.
 The poem literally means that “winds blow counter to what ships desire – winds referring to life and ships meaning human beings”.
-This is a common Arabic phrase, meaning that “in life, you don’t always achieve the goals you want”.
+This is a common Arabic phrase, meaning that “in life, you don’t always achieve the goals you want“.
 The poem was “reversed by an artist to express a more positive and hopeful message”.
-One of the lines reads, “The wind will go as our ships want – encouraging people to work hard in overcoming life’s obstacles.
+One of the lines reads, “The wind will go as our ships want – encouraging people to work hard in overcoming life’s obstacles”.

 _____________